-Residents, agencies, and other stakeholders serving low/moderate-income and special needs populations submitted comments following the public hearing.
-Comments made during the meeting were included in the final AAP version.
 The Town followed each of the Citizen Participation Plan (CPP) steps when conducting outreach and consulting with the public.
-Please see the Consultation and Citizen Participation sections for more details.
-The Planning and Development Department (PDD) issued a press release notifying the public of opportunities to participate, resulting in a newspaper announcement.
-Direct invitations to participate in Plan review during the comment period were emailed to the CDBG distribution list.
-The Town also posted on its social media platforms and on its website to announce meetings and the comment period, encouraging a broader range of participation.
-The Notice of Public Meeting and Funding Availability (NOFA) was published in English, Portuguese, and Spanish on the Town's website.
-Regional and local agencies included reprints of announcements in their publications, An overview of actions is below:
+The Planning and Development Department (PDD) issued a press release that was published in a local print newspaper, notifying the public of the document availability of the draft AAP, and encouraged the public to attend and participate in the planning process by attending the public meeting and information session, and notifying residents of the public comment period.
+The press release and direct invitations to participate in the consultation process and plan review were emailed to the CDBG distribution list and other interested organizations.
+The Town also posted on its website and social media platforms to announce the public meeting and comment period, encouraging a broader range of participation.
+The Notice of Funding Availability (NOFA) was published on the Town's website.
+The public meeting zoom information and link was accessible on the Town website and calendar.
+Regional and local agencies included reprints of announcements in their publications.
+An overview of actions is below: